cinemataztic/gatsby-theme-cinemataztic-cms/README.md

 % yarn workspace example site develop
 ```

-On Windows - which will run the development server using evn vars from **.env.development**
+On Windows - which will run the development server using env vars from **.env.development**
 Since this is a gatsby project the site will be avilable on **http://localhost:8000**

 ```